Optixal/neovim-init.vim/README.md

 # Optixal's Neovim init.vim

-Just like how a 🔪 is undoubtedly the most important tool of a sushi chef, a text editor is undoubtedly the most important tool of a developer.
+Just like how a 🔪 is undoubtedly the most important tool of a sushi chef, a text editor (and perhaps a good mechanical keyboard) is undoubtedly the most important tool of a developer.
 It has to be robust, versatile, extensible, performant and powerful.
 Occasionally, it requires sharpening in order to produce quality work one is proud of.
 Also, it has to look and feel good in hand so that one will enjoy using it on every use.

 ![Neovim-New](https://user-images.githubusercontent.com/19287477/166893010-43bbbf6e-f59b-44a3-b841-359f21d464d6.gif)

-TODO: Plugins, wallpaper, font, etc.
+My neovim config has been updated for neovim 0.7.0.
+It now features core plugins including [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter), [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig), [nvim-cmp](https://github.com/hrsh7th/nvim-cmp), [telescope](https://github.com/nvim-telescope/telescope.nvim), [lualine](https://github.com/nvim-lualine/lualine.nvim) and [nvim-tree](https://github.com/kyazdani42/nvim-tree.lua).

+The colorsheme used is my favorite, [Dracula](https://github.com/dracula/vim), and the font used is my favorite too, [Iosevka](https://github.com/be5invis/Iosevka).

 ## Installing and Updating